eltonjrv/eltonjrv.github.io/README.md

-# Files that are used by our QIIME pipeline
+# Accessory files that are used by our QIIME pipeline